 Pigs ears and anything natural.

-Many of the larger chain pet stores are starting to stock more natural treats which is lovely to see but they still have the stuff that’s not so good.
+Many of the larger chain pet stores are starting to stock more natural treats which are lovely to see but they still have the stuff that’s not so good.

-Hopefully armed with this information it’s enough to put you off feeding rawhide to your dog and you know what to look out for in the shops that’s better for your dog.
+Hopefully armed with this information it’s enough to put you off feeding rawhide to your dog and you know what to look out for in the shops that are better for your dog.